 This easy one-skillet goat cheese spinach artichoke dip with leeks is made with fresh ingredients, four kinds of cheese including cream cheese, goat cheese, parmesan cheese, and mozzarella, and takes only 20-minutes.
-Naturally vegetarian and gluten-free.
+Naturally gluten-free.

 Spinach artichoke dip = heaven.